-A collaborative effort, Lancaster Tree Tenders is an initiative of the Lancaster County Conservancy Urban Greening program with partners Lancaster City Alliance and the City of Lancaster.
+A collaborative effort, Lancaster Tree Tenders is an initiative of the Alliance for the Chesapeake Bay with partners Lancaster City Alliance and the City of Lancaster.
 Tree Tenders is a state-wide educational training program developed by, and offered through Pennsylvania Horticulture Society, PA DCNR Bureau of Forestry, and Penn State Extension.
 Learn more about the training program and how other municipalities can follow the Lancaster Tree Tender model.

 Sign up for our e-mail newsletter to receive news, updates,

 Expanding Lancaster’s Tree Canopy

 The Alliance for the Chesapeake Bay is committed to planting trees throughout Lancaster City and county.